How to get cannabis license in Peru

 General Overview of Licensing Requirements

-To get a cannabis production license in Peru, the endeavour has to begin with starting a certified pharmaceutical laboratory.
+Understanding how to get a cannabis license in Peru begins with starting a certified pharmaceutical laboratory.
 This means working with multiple ministries that seem to lack a streamlined process [3].
 The first ministry of concern is The Ministry of Health division Dirección General de Medicamentos, Insumos y Drogas (DIGEMID) which has authority over the production, importation and commercialization licensing processes.
 Cannabis research licenses in Peru are administered by The Ministry of Agriculture’s Instituto Nacional de Innovación Agraria (INIA).
 Cannabis security-related issues are the responsibility of The Ministry of Interior’s Dirección Antidrogas (Dirandro).
 The Ministry of Agriculture Servicio Nacional de Sanidad Agraria (SENASA) is responsible for regulating cannabis seeds which may be imported from Colombia or the US [3,4].

 Cannabis Companies Must Be Certified Pharmaceutical Laboratories